JeffSmith-ok/Retirement_Quantitative_Analysis_Jupyter_Labs/README.md

 # Retirement Stock Fund Quantitative Analysis - Risk and Return

-In this Challenge, I'll assume the role of a quantitative analyst for a FinTech investing platform.
-This platform aims to offer clients a one-stop online investment solution for their retirement portfolios that’s both inexpensive and high quality.
-(Think about [Wealthfront](https://www.wealthfront.com/) or [Betterment](https://www.betterment.com/)).
-To keep the costs low, the firm uses algorithms to build each client's portfolio.
-The algorithms choose from various investment styles and options.

-I've been tasked with evaluating four new investment options for inclusion in the client portfolios.
+I am analyzing new investment options for inclusion in the clienta' portfolios.
 Legendary fund and hedge-fund managers run all four selections.
 (People sometimes refer to these managers as **whales**, because of the large amount of money that they manage).
-I’ll need to determine the fund with the most investment potential based on key risk-management metrics: the daily returns, standard deviations, Sharpe ratios, and betas.
+I will need to determine the fund with the most investment potential based on key risk-management metrics: the daily returns, standard deviations, Sharpe ratios, and betas.

 Firstly, I will import the data, and create the daily returns dataframe, using the `pct_change` together with the `dropna` functions.